Stat Quo: Career

-2003–2007: Aftermath Entertainment
+2003–2007: Shady Records / Aftermath Entertainment

 Stat Quo was discovered towards the end of 2003.
 Dr. Dre and Eminem individually learned of the Atlanta-based rapper via his Underground Atlanta mixtapes.
 After Eminem heard his music, he gained interest and passed it on to Dr. Dre, and a joint deal was reached, resulting in Stat Quo becoming signed to both Aftermath Entertainment and Shady Records.

 His debut album Statlanta was originally slated to be released in 2003, under Interscope Records, but was repeatedly pushed back until finally being released independently in 2010, although heavily reworked and not the original Statlanta recorded under Shady/Aftermath, although Dr. Dre was involved during the production as a supervisor.
 Stat Quo is also featured on Young Buck's Straight Outta Cashville, Eminem's compilation album Eminem Presents the Re-Up (on tracks "By My Side", Tryin' Ta Win", "Get Low", and on the bonus track "Billion Bucks"), and on the track "Spend Some Time" on Eminem's Encore.
 Stat has also appeared on tracks with artists such as Jermaine Dupri, The Alchemist, The Game, Disturbing tha Peace, and Chamillionaire.
 Stat Quo has said that his "number one goal is to bring a respect, and bring a voice to this whole southern movement around the world."

 In 2005, Stat Quo shot a video for his single "Like Dat".
 The song was made to be a buzz single, in order to help the artist become more exposed.
 The video was shot in Atlanta's Zone 3 near the Thomasville Heights projects where Stat Quo was raised and explained his reason for choosing the location in an interview, stating "It's the beginning of my career, so I wanted to start where I began life, […] Plus, [the city of Atlanta] is supposed to be tearing the projects down, so I wanted to showcase the area I grew up in and capture it before it was gone forever", it featured a cameo appearance by fellow Atlanta rapper Ludacris.

 He was featured on the summer 2005 Anger Management Tour, which also included Eminem, 50 Cent, G-Unit, Obie Trice, D12, and others.
 On July 13, 2005, a tour bus carrying Eminem's entourage for the summer's Anger Management tour swerved off the road and turned over.
 Stat Quo was taken to Independence Regional Health Center in Independence, Missouri, where he was treated and released.